Johnny Winter: Signing with Columbia Records

 Winter got his biggest break in December 1968, when Mike Bloomfield, whom he met and jammed with in Chicago, invited him to sing and play a song during a Bloomfield and Al Kooper concert at the Fillmore East in New York City.
-As it happened, representatives of Columbia Records (which had released the Top Ten Bloomfield/Kooper/Stills Super Session album) were at the concert.
+As it happened, representatives of Columbia Records (which had released the Top Ten Super Session album by Bloomfield, Kooper, and Stephen Stills) were at the concert.
 Winter played and sang B.B.
 King's "It's My Own Fault" to loud applause, and within a few days, was signed to what was reportedly the largest advance in the history of the recording industry at that time—$600,000.

 Winter's first Columbia album, Johnny Winter, was recorded and released in 1969.
-It featured the same backing musicians with whom he had recorded The Progressive Blues Experiment, bassist Tommy Shannon and drummer Uncle John Turner, plus Edgar Winter on keyboards and saxophone on 2 tracks, and (for his "Mean Mistreater") Willie Dixon on upright bass and Big Walter Horton on harmonica.
+It featured the same backing musicians with whom he had recorded The Progressive Blues Experiment, bassist Tommy Shannon and drummer Uncle John Turner, plus Edgar Winter on keyboards and saxophone on two tracks, and (for his "Mean Mistreater") Willie Dixon on upright bass and Big Walter Horton on harmonica.
 The album featured a few selections that became Winter signature songs, including his song "Dallas" (an acoustic blues, on which Winter played a steel-bodied, resonator guitar), John Lee "Sonny Boy" Williamson's "Good Morning Little School Girl", and B.B.
 King's "Be Careful with a Fool".

 The album's success coincided with Imperial Records picking up The Progressive Blues Experiment for wider release.
 The same year, the Winter trio toured and performed at several rock festivals, including Woodstock.
 With brother Edgar added as a full member of the group, Winter also recorded his second album, Second Winter, in Nashville in 1969.
 The two-disc album only had three recorded sides (the fourth was blank).
 It introduced more staples of Winter's concerts, including Chuck Berry's "Johnny B. Goode" and Bob Dylan's "Highway 61 Revisited".
-Johnny entered into a short-lived affair with Janis Joplin, which culminated at a concert at New York's Madison Square Garden, where Johnny joined her on stage to sing and perform.
+Winter entered into a short-lived affair with Janis Joplin, which culminated at a concert at New York's Madison Square Garden, where he joined her on stage to sing and perform.